Canada-Philippines relations

 The national interests of both countries align on many issues, which have resulted in regular collaboration in the multilateral system, such as the Association of Southeast Asean Nations (ASEAN), the United Nations (UN), the Asia-Pacific Economic Cooperation (APEC), and the World Trade Organization (WTO).
 Our countries’ relationship is underpinned by strong people-to-people ties, as well as shared priorities, such as defence and security cooperation, maritime affairs, climate action, human rights, and economic resilience.
 We share a commitment to upholding democracy, sovereignty, multilateralism, and the rule of law, and work closely together to maintain international peace and security.

 Ever‑increasing people‑to‑people links between Canada and the Philippines contribute to the growth of both societies.
 According to the latest Canadian census (2021), close to 1 million citizens of Philippine origin live in Canada, while a growing number of Filipino citizens visit family and friends in Canada, study at Canadian colleges and universities or immigrate to Canada.
 A significant number of Canadians visit the Philippines each year for tourism, work, and family visits.
 In 2023, Canada made important modifications easing visas for eligible travelers to Canada, and announced the opening of a new Indo-Pacific Agriculture and Agri-Food Office within the Embassy of Canada in the Philippines.
 The Agriculture and Agri-Food office, which officially opened in February 2024, is supporting the further expansion of Canada’s engagement with the Philippines and the region, notably on food security, and enabling investment and trade opportunities for Canadian agri-food businesses.
-Most recently, in late 2024, Export Development Canada (EDC) announced the opening of a new representative office in Manila to deepen trade an investment ties between Canada and the Philippines.
+In late 2024, Export Development Canada (EDC) announced the opening of a new representative office in Manila to deepen trade an investment ties between Canada and the Philippines.
+In November 2025, Canada and the Philippines signed a Status of Visiting Forces Agreement (SOVFA), building on the Defence Cooperation MOU concluded in January 2024, marking a new chapter in bilateral defence cooperation through enhanced engagement and collaboration.

 Canada’s Embassy in the Philippines is located in Makati City (Metro Manila).
 A Canadian Honourary Consul is also located in Cebu City.
 The Philippines is represented in Canada by an Embassy in Ottawa and also maintains 3 Consulates General in Calgary, Toronto and Vancouver.
 It has honorary consular offices in Halifax, Regina and Winnipeg.